Mausoleum of Qin Shi Huang: Archaeological studies

+Recent studies on the excavated bronze weapons have shown that traces of chromium found on the weapons' surfaces most likely originated from nearby lacquer layers, rather than intentional coating meant as an anti-corrosion treatment.
+An investigation of hundreds of weapons found that chromium traces were associated with nearby lacquered organic materials such as sword grips and lance shafts, rather than with deliberate metallic coatings.
+The preservation of many bronzes can be better explained by soil chemistry and alloy composition.
+Studies done on the microbial community within the protective structures of Pit 1 have identified a significant number of bacteria and fungi that are associated with the deterioration of terracotta surfaces.
+These findings help create environmental regulations and long-term preservation policies.

 In December 2012, it was announced that the remains of an "imperial palace" of great size had been found at the site.
 Based on its foundations, the courtyard-style palace was estimated to be 690 meters long and 250 meters wide, covering an area of 170,000 square meters, which is nearly a quarter of the size of the Forbidden City in Beijing.
 The palace included 18 courtyard houses and a main building that overlooked the houses.
 The archaeologists have been excavating the foundations since 2010 and have found walls, gates, stone roads, pottery shards, and some brickwork.

 Opinions on possible excavation

 Beginning in 1976, various scholars proposed to explore the underground palace, citing the following main reasons: